optimizely/aws-lambda-at-edge-starter-kit/README.md

 ### Starter Kit Usage

 0. Setup a basic CloudFront and AWS Lambda@Edge connection by following [this tutorial from AWS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).
+Note: You can use other origins, such as a custom URL or your Lambda function's URL as the origin for your CloudFront distribution.

 1. Clone this starter kit and run `npm install`.